 Fancy a bite to eat on Bold Street?
 No problem.
 Take it at your own pace.
 Enjoy the cafes and bars you'll spot along the way.

 Play on your own terms.
 It's just you and your team, like a private tour.

 You can do this in your own 'bubble' of choice, taking as much or as little time as you wish, and stopping wherever you choose to do so!
 I was worried the clues might be vague and we’d potentially get lost, but we were absolutely fine and had a ball whilst learning so much more about the cities history.

 It’s all on your phones, there’s nothing to print or collect.

 Book online and you’ll get a link to start your game straight away.

 We’re flexible.
-Plans change - if you can't make it, or Liverpool has new local restrictions, play on a different day or cancel for free.
+Plans change - if you can't make it to Liverpool, reschedule for a different day or cancel for free.

 We think you're going love Treasure Hunt Liverpool!

 If you don't have fun, we promise to give your money back.
 We'll ask for a quick chat on the phone to understand what went wrong.